 Rosen Rye Project

-In 2016, Delaware Valley Fields Foundation planted the first seeds in the Rosen Rye project.
-Seeds were planted in Bucks County, Lehigh County, and State College Pennsylvania.
+In 2015, the first seeds were planted for the Rosen Rye project in State College, Pa.
+In 2016, the project expanded to include seeds planted in Bucks County, Lehigh County, and again in State College Pennsylvania.

 Those seeds grew into a starter crop that was harvest and replanted at Penn State University’s Agricultural.
 That starter crop produced another around of starter seeds.
 In 2017, those seeds were re-replanted into nearly an acre of Rosen Rye.